This post and giveaway is sponsored by Omaha Steaks. All recipes and opinions are our own. Thanks for supporting brands we love!

 If using a ziploc bag, use the water displacement method to remove most of the air, this ensures your food doesn’t float in the water bath – science y’all!

 Set the sous vide water bath to 53 degrees Celsius and cook the vacuum-sealed bag of steaks for 1 hour in the water bath.
+Check out this sous vide steak recipe video for a full tutorial on how to sous vide.

 Once an hour passes, the steaks are perfectly cooked, it just needs a nice sear.
 Get a cast iron skillet smoking hot, add butter, and sear the sous vide steak for 1-2 minutes on each side until a nice crust has formed.